Autumn Colours.

 Why Do Leaves Change Colour?

 During the growing season, the leaves are green because of the presence of chlorophyl.
 The chlorophyl is used by the tree during photosynthesis to convert sunlight into sugars.
-In the Fall, as the days get shorter, photosynthesis slows down and eventually breaks down allowing the other pigments present in the leaves become visible.
+In the Fall, as the days get shorter, photosynthesis slows down and eventually breaks down allowing the other pigments present in the leaves to become visible.

 Why So Many Colours and What Causes Them?

-The different colours are caused by different compounds in the leaves.
-Here are a few that create those stunning Fall leaves:
+The different colours are caused by different compounds contained in the leaves.

 Carotenoids: The pigments that produce the yellows and golds are present the whole season.
 They are the least affected by weather

 Anthocyanins: The compounds that creates reds, pinks and purples are produced in the Fall.
 These compounds react with excess sugars stored in the leaf and sunlight to create those bright colours.
+A mixture of both of these compounds creates the beautiful Orange that we see in some species of trees across Ontario.

 Fall Colour Inside The Crown